-- B. Total cost for 700 pizzas: $TC = \$2,165 + \$5.35 \times 700 \text{ pizzas} = \$5,910$ - C. Assumptions: Fixed costs remain fixed within the relevant range, and variable costs remain constant within the relevant range.
+- B. Total cost for 700 pizzas: TC = \$2,165 + \$5.35×700 pizzas = \$5,910 - C. Assumptions: Total fixed costs remain fixed within the relevant range, and variable costs per unit remain constant within the relevant range.

 Factors that could cause the assumptions to be incorrect next month include the following.
 Students may think of other factors.